This document was compiled and is copyright (2001) by Robert J. Budzynski.

 In Pike 7.2 and 7.3 the following preprocessor symbols were added/changed:

-Current version major.minor (#pike
+__VERSION__ Current version major.minor (#pike)

-Current version major (#pike
+__MAJOR__ Current version major (#pike)

-Current version minor (#pike
+__MINOR__ Current version minor (#pike)

-__REAL_VERSION__
+__REAL_VERSION__ major.minor

-__REAL_MAJOR__
+__REAL_MAJOR__ major

-__REAL_MINOR__
+__REAL_MINOR__ minor

-build (Same as __BUILD__
+__REAL_BUILD__ build (Same as __BUILD__ for symmetry)

 Thanks to Henrik Grubbström for the above.